nozwock/tale-of-immortal-mods/docs/NOTES.md

 `ModMain.Init()` function gets called in by the game on game start and load/reload alongside with `ModMain.Destroy()` for the latter.

 If you're initializing melon preferences in `Init()`, make sure it's run only once using some checks as `CreateEntry()` and others are not supposed to be called more than once.
-MelonLoader recommends doing initializing in `OnInitializeMelon()` but it's not possible as it's not available due to the game using an older version.
+MelonLoader recommends doing initializing in `OnInitializeMelon()` but it's not possible as it's not available due to the game using an older version and also that the mod is not loaded by the MelonLoader itself but by the game instead, that means those methods like `MelonMod.OnApplicateLateStart` will not work whatsoever while the mod is being loaded by the game.

 ```
 UIMgr g.ui
     T .GetUI<T>(UIType.UITypeBase uiType) // Reuse existing alive UI object
-    CreateUI(...)
+    .CreateUI(...)
-    CloseUI(...)
+    .CloseUI(...)

 ConfMgr g.conf
     ConfLocalText localText